Israel Experience – Privacy Policy and Notice

 Data we collect about you prior to, and from, your use of the Services

-IE may also collect the email addresses of people who communicate with IE via email or via messenger services or other social media platforms or create accounts and login credentials.
-By your registering on IE’s web sites and event pages, IE may collect your name, phone number and email you provided.
-IE may use this information to offer IE’s services and support to you.
+Israel Experience may also collect the email addresses, phone numbers and other contact details of people who communicate with Israel Experience via email or chat services or other social media platforms or create accounts and login credentials.
+By your registering on Israel Experience ’s web sites and event pages, Israel Experience may collect your name, phone number and email you provided.
+Israel Experience may use this information to offer Israel Experience ’s services and support to you.

-2. HOW DO WE COLLECT PERSONAL DATA ON USERS OF THE SERVICES?
+1. HOW DO WE COLLECT PERSONAL DATA ON USERS OF THE SERVICES?

-We collect Personal Data through your use of our Website.
-In other words, when you are using the website or application, we are aware of it and may gather, collect, and record the information relating to such usage, either independently or through the help of third-party services as detailed below.
+We collect Personal Data through your use of our website.
+In other words, when you are using the website we are aware of it and may gather, collect, and record the information relating to such usage, either independently or through the help of third-party services as detailed below.
 This may include technical information and behavioral information such as the User’s Internet protocol (IP) address used to connect your computer to the Internet, your uniform resource locators (URL), operating system, type of browser, browser plug-in types and versions, screen resolution, Flash version, time zone setting, the User’s ‘click-stream’ on the website, the period of time the User visited the website, methods used to browse away from a page, and any phone number used to call our customer service number.
 We likewise may place cookies on your browsing devices (see section ‘Cookies’ below).

-3. WHAT ARE THE PURPOSES OF PERSONAL DATA WE COLLECT?
+1. WHAT ARE THE PURPOSES OF PERSONAL DATA WE COLLECT?

 Summary: we process personal data to meet our obligations, protect our rights, and manage our business